rsyncOSX/RsyncOSX_archived/README.md

 ### Important to verify

 The UI of RsyncOSX and RsyncUI can for users who dont know `rsync` be difficult to understand.
 Setting wrong parameters to rsync can result in deleted data.
 RsyncOSX nor RsyncUI will not stop you for doing so.
 That is why it is **very** important to execute a simulated run, a `--dry-run`, and **verify** the result before the real run.

-Please read  the [documentation of RsyncOSX](https://rsyncosx.netlify.app/post/rsyncosxdocs/) or [documentation of RsyncUI](https://rsyncui.netlify.app/post/rsyncuidocs/) for how to add a task and how to execute a simulated run, a `--dry-run`, to verify a task.

 ### External task executing rsync